 This is what has worked best for me and I still think this should be a sponsored post or, yeah, I’d take coupons too if you’ll send them my way.
 Are you listing my favorite companies?

-Now here’s the thing, I have used Nature’s Miracle for my kids accidents as well.
+Now here’s the thing, I have used Nature’s Miracle for my kid’s accidents as well.
 The one year we all had the stomach bug and they threw up everywhere.
 And to top things off our washing machine broke, it was a nightmare.
-There is nothing worse then human vomit smell at least for me.
+There is nothing worse than human vomit smell at least for me.
 Yuck, but this stuff has helped so much.
 And on top of it, it removes stains.
-The best is the original stuff shown on the above photo.
+The best is the original stuff shown in the above photo.

-Lets move on to the carpet vomit stains and other dark stains, should we? (aren’t you loving this post…NOT…but it’s reality for a lot of people)
+Let’s move on to the carpet vomit stains and other dark stains, should we? (aren’t you loving this post…NOT…but it’s the reality for a lot of people)